MarcelHB/devguide/book.md

 * When you encounter a 3rd party software without a clear license, consider it taboo.
 Just because it is found on GitHub, it doesn't mean you can simply make any use of it.
 * When contributing to an open source software project while at work, even a minor bugfix, and it requires the contribution to be subject to a certain license for being accepted, make sure you got an OK by your employer first.
-* At an early point, ask your employer what libraries and programs are actively being shippd to the world, what is exclusively part of internal services and tools.
+* At an early point, ask your employer what libraries and programs are actively being shipped to the world, what is exclusively part of internal services and tools.
 Ask for license policies, like cleared and [banned ones](https://opensource.google/docs/using/agpl-policy/).
 If nobody has a clue what you actually want by that, you probably got yourself a new job: A client or compliance person will eventually have questions.
 * If there are specialized people in your organization for contracts, laws and licenses, it may be the best &ndash; or only &ndash; option to get a clearance from them per license type or individual software.
 But this should not stop you from reading this section at all.
 * Open source software matters, and so do the license models.
 [Have some statistics](https://resources.whitesourcesoftware.com/blog-whitesource/top-open-source-licenses-trends-and-predictions) and [some synposis](https://choosealicense.com/appendix/).
 * Know the distinction between licenses that cover software (for its dual form of source and binary state, warranties, liabilities, patents) and _asset licenses_ that addresses non-software creative work, data and documentation.